Profession – Consultant, Services at AVEVA

 - July 2004−May 2008; Indian Institute of Technology, Roorkee, India B. Tech. in Chemical Engineering

 - June 2008−Aug 2011; Reliance Industries Limited, Jamnagar Manager (Special Task Force, Technical Services)

-I joined the largest refinery in the world, in Jamnagar, India as a Chemical engineer and was part of the technical services department named STF (Special Task Force).
+I joined the largest refinery in the world, in Jamnagar, India as a Chemical engineer (Oil & Gas Industry) and was part of the technical services department named STF (Special Task Force).
 In STF, I was part of a profit improvement team which took care of the overall monitoring of refinery economics by doing retro analysis of refinery operations, blending operations and studying the refinery margins in different market scenarios.
 Besides this I was involved in hydraulic studies using software for adequacy check of flare systems and process guarantee validation of different units in Jamnagar Export Refinery.